manuGil/online-core/docs/source/georeferencing.rst

    .. attention::
       **Question.**
       #.
 Do you have any data in a geographic coordinate system?
       #.
-What geographic coordinate system was used?
+What was the geographic coordinate system used?

 ----------------------------------------------------

 Map Projections
 ---------------

 A `Map projection`_ is a mathematically described technique for representing the Earth’s curved surface on a flat map.
 Flattening out a spherical surface is an imperfect task, as you can experience yourself when you are peeling an orange and try to lay flat the skin.
 To represent the  Earth’s surface on a map, we use a map projection.
 Map projections are developed for specific purposes, and each one has some distortions.
-Therefore, understanding about the `classificaion of map projections <Projection classification_>`_ is important when choosing a suitable map projection.
+Therefore, understanding the `classification of map projections <Projection classification_>`_ is essential when choosing a suitable map projection.

 No matter which map projection you choose, it always comes with certain distortions You can experience this yourself for the case of the widely used Mercator Projection by using this link: http://hive.sewanee.edu/pridepj0/286/mercatorMap.html